 The first few feet of the dive are the most important to make sure you are not straining your ears, and it is usually the part where people do not equalize regularly enough because they are distracted by doing the duck dive.
 This can lead to ear barotrauma or a ruptured eardrum, so to keep your ears safe, you need to equalize before lowering your head down.

-If you feel you are straining your ears too much during the pull, you can try pulling with just one arm and keeping the other hand on your nose to equalize more, you should be able to get enough power from one arm pull to get you under the water.
+If you feel you are straining your ears too much during the pull, you can try pulling with just one arm and keeping the other hand on your nose to equalize more.
+You should be able to get enough power from one arm pull to get you under the water.

 Tips to perfect your duck diving

-There are a few ways to make your duck dive really efficient to save energy for the dive, and start you off in the correct position:
+There are a few ways to make your duck dive really efficient to save energy for the dive and start you off in the correct position:

 - Make sure you have the correct weight on your weight belt: You want to be heavy enough to make getting under the water easily, but not too much that you can’t float on the surface (this is important for safety).
 Read My weight yourself for freediving article that can help you perfect your weighting.